-- C.1 On land zoned B3 Commercial Core, the horizontal dimensions of any building facade above street frontage height must not exceed 45 metres. - C.2 All points on an office floor should be no more than 12m from a source of daylight (e.g. window, atria, or light wells).

-C.3 On land not zoned B3 Commercial Core, the preferred maximum floor plate area of residential or serviced apartment buildings is 1,000 square metres above a street frontage height of 26 metres.
+- C.1 All points on an office floor should be no more than 12m from a source of daylight (e.g. window, atria, or light wells). - C.2 The preferred maximum floor plate area of residential or serviced apartment buildings is 1,000 square metres above a street frontage height of 26 metres.
 The floor plate area is to be measured to include balconies, external wall thicknesses, internal voids and atria.